kubermatic/docs/content/kubelb/v1.1/architecture/application-load-balancing/_index.en.md

 ## Background

 With Kubelb, we want to build a product that can manage the data plane of a fleet of clusters(tenants) from a centralized point.
-Thus providing Layer 4 and Layer 7 load balancing capabilities as a centralized platform.
+Providing Layer 4 and Layer 7 load balancing capabilities through a single platform.

 KubeLB already had support for L4 load balancing and provisioning/managing load balancers for kubernetes clusters from a central cluster.
 With v1.1, we want to extend this functionality to managing Application level load balancing including DNS management, TLS management and termination, and other aspects.